marcbradshaw/Parallel-PreForkManager/README.md

     Start the children and run the jobs.

+- GetResult

+    Called in the parent callback, get a full results dataset from the child.

 - WaitComplete

     Run in the parent process, waits for all children to complete.